 While a lot of people across the world were surprised to see a premium phablet like the Galaxy Note 7 go up in flames, they were even more surprised with Samsung's failure to detect root causes for the disaster.
-Samsung has been investigating the cause of Galaxy Note 7 fires since October and also claimed to fix the cause once, but to no avail so far.
+Samsung has been investigating the cause of Galaxy Note 7 fires since October and also claimed to fix the cause once, but to no avail until now.

 Samsung Galaxy Note 7 discontinued: timeline

-The Korea Herald now reports that Samsung will finally announce the results of an internal investigation before the end of the year.
+The Korea Heraldpreviously reported that Samsung will finally announce the results of an internal investigation before the end of the year.
 The internal investigation was launched on November 11 and involved product safety authorities both in Korea as well as the United States.
 Samsung had initially thought that faulty batteries were the source of all the troubles but later said that the explosions may have been caused by other factors.

 So far, Samsung has taken various steps to wind down the noise generated by the Galaxy Note 7 controversy like blocking parody videos on YouTube by staking copyright claims, drafting new compensation programmes in several countries and limiting battery life of existing Galaxy Note 7 devices to 60% to prevent mishaps.
 However, it seems that the Galaxy Note 7 issue, which the company estimated will cost it up to $5.3 billion, has rattled it so much that a major top management change is on the cards with Lee Jae-yong, the grandson of Samsung's founder Lee Byung-chull, expected to take over the reigns of the mobile division in the coming days.
 It will be interesting to see if such a change will indeed take place after Samsung publishes the results of it's internal investigation.

 Samsung chose to test Note 7 batteries in-house over test labs